CowPanda/node-pm2/README.md

 # node-pm2

-use nodejs offical base image
+ This Dockerfile will build in nodejs offical base image.